corda/djvm/README.md

 - `userSource` is an instance of `UserSource` that contains the user's classes to be sandboxed.
 - `whitelist` contains the class names which the DJVM should _not_ map into the sandbox.
 Regular expressions are supported, although you probably still want to use `Whitelist.MINIMAL` anyway.
-- `visibleAnnotations`Not only will occurrences of these annotations be mapped into the `sandbox.*`, package space, but the original annotations will be preserved too.
+- `visibleAnnotations` Not only will occurrences of these annotations be mapped into the `sandbox.*`, package space, but the original annotations will be preserved too.
-- `sandboxOnlyAnnotations` is a set of annotation class globs.
-Occurrences of these annotations will be mapped into the `sandbox.*` package space.
 - `minimumSeverityLevel` is the minimum message severity level to be recorded in `MessageCollection` by `sandbox.*` classes.
 - `bootstrapSource` is an instance of `ApiSource` containing an implementation of Java 8 APIs.
 A `null`